 To go on this self guided Kawartha Lakes Sea Doo Tour from Sturgeon Lake to Stony Lake, the first thing you should know is that the main lakes are interconnected and part of the Trent Severn Waterway in Ontario, Canada.
-Sturgeon, Pigeon, Buckhorn and Chemong Lakes are virtually rock-free in their main waterways, whereas it’s wise to keep your Sea-Doo watercraft on the marked routes on Lower Buckhorn, Lovesick and Stony.
+Sturgeon, Pigeon, Buckhorn and Chemong Lakes are virtually rock-free in their main waterways, whereas it’s wise to keep your Sea-Doo watercraft or recreational boat on the marked routes on Lower Buckhorn, Lovesick and Stony.

 View Kawartha Lakes Sea-Doo Tour in a larger map